micado-scale/docs/user_documentation/rst/deployment.rst

    ansible-playbook -i hosts micado-master.yml

-If you have used Vault to encrypt your credentials, you have to add the path to your vault credentials to the command line as described in the `Ansible Vault documentation <#https://docs.ansible.com/ansible/2.4/vault.html#providing-vault-passwords>`_ or provide it via com mand line using the command
+If you have used Vault to encrypt your credentials, you have to add the path to your vault credentials to the command line as described in the `Ansible Vault documentation <https://docs.ansible.com/ansible/2.4/vault.html#providing-vault-passwords>`_ or provide it via command line using the command
 ::

     ansible-playbook -i hosts micado-master.yml --ask-vault-pass